Songbird (Bernard Fanning song)

 "Songbird" is the second single from Bernard Fanning's solo debut album Tea & Sympathy, released in 2005.
-It reached #11 on National Airplay Charts in January 2006, and was #14 on Triple J Hottest 100 in 2005.
+It reached number 11 on the Australian national airplay chart in January 2006, and was number 14 on Triple J Hottest 100 in 2005.

 At the Q Song Awards of 2006, the song won Published song of the Year.

 Production

 The song was recorded in the first set of sessions for Tea & Sympathy in Peter Gabriel's Bath studio Real World Studios in mid-2005.
 The song features multi-instrumentalist John Bedggood on violin.